IntellectionStudio/intellection.kz/content/index.md

 ---
 description: Software Development Studio.
-We build mobile apps and website of any complexity
+We build mobile apps and websites of any complexity
 title: Intellection Studio
 layout: HomePage
 hero: